The Mighty Marmoraton Mine

 Altogether the mine remained operational for a period of twenty-seven years; a long time when judged by past performances.
 In March of 1978 closure was finalized taking with it untold jobs both in the mine and on the Picton loading dock.
 More than half the carrier ships were removed from service immediately.
 Three hundred jobs with a two million dollar payroll disappeared and twenty-two years of Provincial Grants also came to an abrupt halt.

-CLICK ON THE PHOTO BELOW TO READ THE STORY OF THE MINE PART 1
+CLICK HERE TO READ THE STORY OF THE MINE PART 1

 Above: Empoyee Paul Baldwin kicks the tires while checking the air pressure on the Terex truck

-Right: The huge 150 ton "Terex" truck was built by the General Motor Company.
-In 1970, it was shipped in several pieces by rail to the Marmoraton Iron Ore Mine where it was welded togetherfor trial evaluations.
+Below: The huge 150 ton "Terex" truck was built by the General Motor Company.
+In 1970, it was shipped in several pieces by rail to the Marmoraton Iron Ore Mine where it was welded together for trial evaluations.
 It was never used at the Marmoraton Mine.

 ALL THE MARMORATON NEWS THAT'S FIT TO PRINT